 Directly incurred costs - BBSRC

-Directly incurred costs are expenditure that is to be directly incurred for a project and only that project and is supported by an auditable record.
+Directly incurred costs are expenditure that is based on actual amounts, used and only for that project and is supported by an auditable record.

 Audit requirements for directly incurred costs